-The U.S. Department of the Treasury, through the Bureau of Fiscal Service (BFS), has two programs for collecting delinquent debt owed by individuals, businesses, and other entities to federal and state government agencies.
-They differ mainly by the type of debt each program collects.
+Within the federal government, the U.S. Department of the Treasury, through its Bureau of Fiscal Service (BFS), is primarily responsible for collecting delinquent debt owed to federal, and in some cases, state government agencies.
+The BFS has two programs for collecting such debt.
+They differ by the type of debt each program collects.

 The Federal Payment Levy Program (FPLP) collects delinquent federal tax debt only.
-In this case, the BFS collaborates with the Internal Revenue Service (IRS) to collect this debt by placing a continuous levy on eligible federal payments to delinquent taxpayers.
+Under the program, the BFS collaborates with the Internal Revenue Service (IRS) to collect this debt by placing a continuous levy on eligible federal payments to delinquent taxpayers.

 The Treasury Offset Program (TOP) collects a variety of state tax and nontax debt and federal nontax debt.
-In this case, the BFS collaborates with federal and state government agencies to collect delinquent debt (including past-due child support) by offsetting certain federal payments to delinquent individuals.
+Under the TOP, the BFS collaborates with federal and state government agencies to collect delinquent debt (including past-due child support) by offsetting certain federal payments to delinquent individuals.
 Federal nontax debt consists of direct loans, defaulted guaranteed loans, administrative debt (e.g., salary and benefit overpayments), and unpaid fines and penalties.